3devangelist/PrusaMendel/README.md

 </p>

 These is the best bowden printed extruder i have used! was developed by a great friend [Michael Memeteau](https://incompreendido/in/mmemetea/), creative and resourceful engineer.
-These extruder as a concept of double the area of adherence of the tooth to the filament.
+These extruder has a concept of double the area of adherence of the tooth to the filament.
-I have edited the model to fit a MK10 tipe of gear if you want other please edit it yourself, you have a editable [onshape instance](https://cad.onshape.com/documents/5c209690b10748338481382a/w/6d6638f54420d7c76fe7949d/e/2d47f4694787414fab59244e)
+I have edited the model to fit a MK10 type of gear if you want other please edit it yourself, you have a editable [onshape instance](https://cad.onshape.com/documents/5c209690b10748338481382a/w/6d6638f54420d7c76fe7949d/e/2d47f4694787414fab59244e)

 In the [source](https://www.thingiverse.com/thing:979113) you have all information you need to assemble the extruder!